tjxafa/1340Group12/README.md

 - Zhu Tianming

 ## Description:
 In 2057, AI has evolved the ability to think for itself and has become a threat to humanity.
 People will band together to fight the AI!
-The game is divided into three difficulties, the easy difficulty has three games, respectively are quick question quick answer, quick arithmetic and rock paper scissors.
+The game is divided into three difficulties, the easy difficulty has four games, respectively are guessing a number, quick arithmetic, memorizing game and rock paper scissors.
 There is one game of medium difficulty, tic-tac-toe.
 Advanced difficulty has two games, namely Sudoku and aircraft war.
+All the games are single player games.

 ## List of coding requirements:
-1.
+1. Random elements
+2. Data structures and dynamic memory for storing the ranking
+3. File input in Sudoku game
+4. Multiple files for different games
+5. Proper indentation and naming styles

 ## List of non-standard C/C++ libraries:
 1.